USEPA/EPA_OMEGA_Model/ALPHA_Documentation/common_use_cases.rst

 2. Run a set of alternative simulations, sweeping the engine size (or potentially other parameters) across a range
 3. Examine the simulation results and pick out the runs that meet the baseline performance

-The performance baseline is defined using the PB: (Performance Baseline) tag and must be defined prior to performance neutral simulations which use the PN: (Performance-Neutral) tag.
+The performance baseline is defined using the ``PB:`` (Performance Baseline) tag and must be defined prior to performance neutral simulations which use the ``PN:`` (Performance Neutral) tag.
 For example:

 ::